ghall15/fiscalhistory/webpage/debt_ceiling.rst

 The U.S. Constitution grants Congress the sole power to direct spending and borrow money.

-In Article 1, Section 8, states
+Article 1, Section 8, states

 .. epigraph::